Graphing, homotopy groups of spheres, and spaces of long links and knots: Homotopy classes in spaces of long knots and links from joining pure braids

-To complete the proof of (c), since $\L_{1,1}^n$ is a homotopy-associative H-space, the Milnor--Moore theorem \cite{Milnor-Moore} says that its rational homology is the universal enveloping algebra on its rational homotopy.
+Finally, for part (c), by Theorem \ref{T:TripodHedgehog} for $p=1$, we have that $\pi_{2n-6} \LL{1}{n}\otimes \Q$ has dimension 3 or 4 according to whether $n$ is odd or even.
+Since $\L_{1,1}^n$ is a homotopy-associative H-space, the Milnor--Moore theorem \cite{Milnor-Moore} says that its rational homology is the universal enveloping algebra on its rational homotopy.
 Let $a$ denote a generator of $\pi_{n-3}\L_{1,1}^n \otimes \Q$ as well as its image in rational homology under the Hurewicz map.
 Under this map, the Whitehead product in homotopy corresponds, up to a sign, to the graded commutator $[ -,\, -]$ under the Pontryagin product $\cdot$ in homology.
 If $n$ is even, then $[a,a]=\pm 2a\cdot a$, while if $n$ is odd, $[a,a]=0$ so $a \cdot a$ is not primitive.
 Thus in either parity, the rational homology (or cohomology) in degree $2n-6$ is 4-dimensional.
 Hence the linearly independent set in question is a basis. \end{proof}